FindArticles FindArticles

 SHARE

-OpenAI has hired the small team behind Alex, a popular coding assistant built specifically for Apple’s Xcode.
-The acqui-hire strengthens OpenAI’s push into agentic coding tools and deepens its bench of talent focused on iOS and macOS development—an area where IDE context, platform constraints, and Apple-specific tooling make assistance particularly tricky to get right.
+OpenAI has hired the tiny team behind Alex, a popular code completion tool designed for use with Apple’s Xcode.
+The acqui-hire bolsters OpenAI’s efforts in agentic coding tools and deepens its bench of talent with expertise in iOS and macOS development; an area where IDE context, platform constraints and Apple-specific tooling make assistance especially tricky to get right.

 Table of Contents